Salary and benefits are competitive. Salary is commensurate with qualifications and experience.

 Other duties as assigned.

 Experience in clinical supervision; experience with, and strong commitment to, serving an ethnically and culturally diverse population.
-Some scheduling flexibility is required, including some evening hours, to accommodate schedules of students, and to attend meetings and trainings both on and off campus (e.g. student who works all day and attends night classes and requires early morning or late evening appointment time; professional trainings and conferences of student counseling center directors, both local and regional groups.)
+Some scheduling flexibility is required, including some evening hours, to accommodate schedules of students, and to attend meetings and trainings, on and off campus (e.g. student who works all day and attends night classes and requires early morning or late evening appointment time; professional trainings and conferences of student counseling center directors, both local and regional groups.)

 Equivalent education/experience will substitute for all minimum qualifications except when there are legal requirements, such as a license/certification/registration.